 Note: This is where the visual builder shines in AuthorFlows.
 Try mapping these calm sequences out using scene cards or visual arcs.

-Add Surprise, but don’t attack.
+Add an element of Surprise, but don’t attack or explode.

-Example: One day, the boy sees a second pair of footprints next to his own.
+Example: One day, the boy sees a second pair of footprints next to his own. realizing he's not the only one who follows the same path.

 Bring it all together.